Retreat Chef and Assistant Retreat Chef

-The Retreat Chef and Food Program Manager is in charge of planning and preparing for all the meals served at the Refuge at Knoll Farm, a seasonal retreat center in operation from mid-May to mid-October.
+The Retreat Chef is in charge of the all-important food program at the Refuge at Knoll Farm, a seasonal retreat center in operation from mid-May to mid-October.
 Please see our Food page for more about our food philosophy: healthy delicious food is at the very heart of people’s experience of the farm, so this position is very creative, important and deeply appreciated.

 Groups using the Refuge include professional groups, families, music camps, yoga studios and individuals on our leadership retreats.
 Most retreats are 2-8 days long and are typically around 20-30 people.
 On rare occasions we cook for more than 30 people.